q-viper/q-viper.github.io/_posts/2020-05-31-writing-a-deep-neural-network-from-scratch-on-python.md

         self.get_parameters()
 ```

 This method will be called from the stackking class.
-And i have made this method to be identical to the `CNN` layers.
+And I have made this method to be identical to the `CNN` layers.

 ### 3.1.8 Finally, last but not least, a backpropagation method of this layer.
 <b> Note that every layer have different way of passing error backwards.
-I have done CNN from scratch hence i am making this article to support that one also.</b>
+I have done CNN from scratch hence I am making this article to support that one also.</b>
 ```python
     def backpropagate(self, nx_layer):
         self.error = np.dot(nx_layer.weights, nx_layer.delta)